-That makes me have to delay watching my show and drive all the way to the store to buy them — which is both inconvenient and against the advice of health experts right now amidst the COVID-19 pandemic.
+That makes me have to delay watching my show and drive all the way to the store to buy them — which is massively inconvenient.
 The pact makes me ask: Is my craving really worth the effort?

 Other hacks in the effort pact category include specialized apps that prevent you from checking email or scrolling through Instagram when you should be focusing on something specific (like finishing that presentation for your boss).

 With price pacts, money is at stake.
 And thanks to a concept called “loss aversion,” we’re more wired to want to avoid losing money than we are to gain it.
 So when you set a price pact, it can’t be a reward, like buying a fancy new pair of shoes.

 Instead, it needs to be more like Eyal’s exercise plan to work out every single day.
 He taped a $100 bill to his calendar, near a lighter.
 If he didn’t exercise one day, he had to burn the money.
 (Spoiler alert: He never had to burn the money.)